 The Aeroterm project will demolish two obsolete facilities at JFK and build an expanded, best-in-class cargo facility that will incorporate advanced technology systems designed for maximum efficiency in the handling and storage of cargo, as well as a dedicated temperature-controlled area for handling pharmaceutical products.

-The new facility, with its cutting-edge systems, will include greater ramp capacity to handle three of today’s large modern air cargo freighters (Group VI aircraft) simultaneously.
+With its cutting-edge systems, the new facility will include greater ramp capacity to handle three of today’s large modern air cargo freighters (Group VI aircraft) simultaneously.
 It will also have more than 50 dock doors for the efficient transfer and tracking of goods through the facility.

 Demolition of the existing facilities is scheduled to begin in September 2021, with project completion expected by the end of 2023.